 C-1405-4: Child Care Payment Guidelines

-If no comparable benefits are available for child care, VR may pay up to 100 percent of the customer's child care costs during training, not to exceed the maximum rates listed on the Child care payments during training are limited to the duration of training.
+If no comparable benefits are available for child care, VR may pay up to 100 percent of the customer's child care costs during training, not to exceed the maximum rates listed in WD Letter 23-19, Attachment 1: Increased Rates for Child Care Provider Reimbursements (PDF).
+Child care payments during training are limited to the duration of training.

 VR adopts and implements the rates used and monitored by TWC for child care rates.